pujiaxin33/JXBottomSheetTableView/README.md

 A highly packaged, easy to use custom bottom sheet UITableView.

 **The better scheme**
-Less limit and easy to use, check below: https://github.com/pujiaxin33/JXBottomSheetView
+Less limit and easy to use, check this: https://github.com/pujiaxin33/JXBottomSheetView

 # Features